vegu-ai/talemate/README.md

 ## Connecting to an LLM

 On the right hand side click the "Add Client" button.
 If there is no button, you may need to toggle the client options by clicking this button:

+As of version 0.13.0 the legacy text-generator-webui API `--extension api` is no longer supported, please use their new `--extension openai` api implementation instead.

 ![Client options](docs/img/client-options-toggle.png)